 You would have thought day two would be better… my friends.
 This one was tougher.
 Now a pro, I had armed myself with a khanga over my clothing and the rest would be done only after brushing.
 The directives were followed, adhering to even Uncle Googles wisdom.
 Then, hardly had I covered the lower teeth, did the brush battery decide to kaput.
 Yaani, battery ikaisha nikiwa halfway kubrush.
 Sasa, either the omens were trying to say something to me and my hard headedness was failing them or God knows what.
 But if only I may ask, was I to go charge as I wait to continue ama pick up my old boo?
 Your guess is right.

-As I continue to learn about this LG health app, I still say, I want to remain Victorian.
+As I continue to learn about this rotating toothbrush, I still say, I want to remain Victorian.
 To not be enslaved by the yokes of tech and remain the simple girl I have always been.
-Meanwhile, my toothbrush schooling continues.
-Any Dentists out there, please book me for a tutorial.
+Meanwhile,how about someone introduces to the smart watch.
+Eti napokea call kwa mkono… And, any Dentists out there, please book me for a tutorial.
 I will even be your training model.